killuhwhale/reportr/README.md

   - Remove amount_applied & Lbs/acre salt on Commercial fertilizer TSV
     - Remove from upload process and DB schema

-  - Decided to NOT use spreadsheet calculated columns
-    - Freshwater App uses precalculated totalN from spreadsheet
-    - For each sheet, calculate totals to store in DB, they are needed for totals in views

-  - Need Data Summaries in ea view similar to Merced Site

   - (BUG) No validation checks
     - All Spreadsheets need Numeric Data Validation.
 Could add to Spreadsheet but should also be in the code.